Brian Cody: Back-to-back All-Ireland successes

+All Ireland Final against Tipperary.
+Following the sending off of Richie Hogan in the first half,Tipperary powered to a 3.24 to 00.19 point win.

-The 2020 season was disrupted by the ongoing Covid 19 pandemic and the season was put on hold during the latter stages of the league.
+The 2020 season was disrupted by the ongoing COVID-19 pandemic and the season was put on hold during the latter stages of the league.
 The season eventually resumed in September with no spectators allowed to attend any matches.
 Cody guided his team to the Leinster Title after a victory over Galway.

 Their All Ireland Semi Final clash with Waterford turned into a thrilling encounter, with Kilkenny in full control in the first half and they led by seven points at half time.
-However Waterford took the game to the Cats in the second half and powered to a four point victory to knock Cody's charges out of the Championship.
+However Waterford took the game to the Cats in the second half and powered to a four-point victory to knock Cody's charges out of the Championship.
 It was their first Semi Final defeat since 2005.

 In January 2021, it was confirmed that Cody would remain in charge for 2021, his 23rd year as manager.
 D.J Carey left his role as selector.
 Cody guided his team to back to back Lenister titles for the first time in five years with victory over Dublin but their All Ireland hopes ended after an All Ireland Semi Final extra time defeat to Cork.

 In September 2021, it was confirmed that Cody would remain in charge for 2022, his 24th year as manager.

 Kilkenny qualified for the 2022 All-Ireland Senior Hurling Championship Final but lost, giving Limerick three consecutive All-Ireland SHC titles.
 On 23 July 2022, Cody's resignation as manager was announced.